jaimetur/GooglePhotosTakeoutHelper/README.md

 - Ensures proper file merging across multiple ZIP files
 - Automatically cleans up temporary files

-The biggest downside is, that you need way more free disk space.
+The biggest downside is, that you need the processing power to extract on the device you run gpth.
 If this is an issue, choose manual extraction.

 #### Option B: Manual Extraction (Traditional)
 1. Unzip all files manually